lermana/nyc_dob_analysis/report.md

 #### Figure 18 Data
-- *Total DoB Expense, Penalty Imposed, and Penalty Paid, Yearly*
+- *Penalties Imposed, Penalties Unpaid, and DoB Expenses: Yearly, by Hearing Date*
 - All numbers are in Millions
 - [back to figure](#figure-18)